 You might not think that listening has much to do with connecting sexually with your partner.
 However, when you don't feel sexually close it often has a lot to do with feeling underappreciated, and we all feel underappreciated if we don't feel like someone is listening to us.
 Once again, this exercise takes less than 15 minutes per person.
 It can really leave you feeling like a team again!

 First, set a timer for ten minutes.
 Then, let your partner vent to you about absolutely anything they want to.
 Listen carefully, really taking it in, and don't interrupt unless there is an energy!
 Then, when your partner finishes speaking, reflect back what you have heard by paraphrasing your partner's main points.
 You may be amazed by how validating and supportive this can feel!
 Next, set the timer again and have your turn talking before listening to the proof of your partner's attentiveness.

-When you’re wondering about how to bring back intimacy in a marriage, you may believe that if it isn’t spontaneous then it isn’t authentic.
+When you’re wondering about how to bring back intimacy in a marriage (try these exercises that can help your marriage), you may believe that if it isn’t spontaneous then it isn’t authentic.
 On the contrary, your efforts have to be conscious at first, as you’ve likely grown out of the habit of being sexually connected.

 Conscious sensuality is a Tantric practice that can work wonders for physical intimacy.